-The Company distributes the products in both domestic and international markets using credit terms by selling to a related companies, global companies, medium companies, and small companies.
+The Company distributes the products in both domestic and international markets using credit terms by selling to a related company, global companies, medium companies, and small companies.
 Some companies have dealt business with us for a long time and are loyal customers.
-However,
+However, there are also risks that payment will not be made or delayed because of a lack of cash flow.